On the Krein-Rutman theorem and beyond: The growth-fragmentation equation

 Since $K(2y)>0$ for all $y>x_0$, $f\in X_+\setminus\{0\}$, and $a(x)>0$ for all $x>x_0$, we deduce from~\eqref{eq:SMP-GF} that the set $\{x>x_0,\ f(x)>0\}$ is an interval of the form $(\underline x,+\infty)$.
 Using again~\eqref{eq:SMP-GF} we remark that we must have $\underline x=\max(x_0,\underline x/2)$, which enforces $\underline x=x_0$ and finally $f>0$.

-\begin{proof}[Proof of the uniqueness and positivity part of Theorem~\ref{theo:GF-regular}] We deduce from Theorem~\ref{theo:KRgeometry1} the validity of the conclusion \ref{C2} about existence, uniqueness and positivity of a solution $(\lambda_1,f_1,\phi_1)$ to the first eigentriplet problem. \end{proof} For deriving the exponential stability, we start by verifying a quantified irreducibility and aperiodicity condition on $S$, given in the next lemma, which then allows us to prove that the Harris condition~\eqref{eq:hyp-Harris} is met.
+\begin{proof}[Proof of the uniqueness and positivity part of Theorem~\ref{theo:GF-regular}] We deduce from Theorem~\ref{theo:KRgeometry1} the validity of the conclusion \ref{S2} about uniqueness and positivity of the solution $(\lambda_1,f_1,\phi_1)$ to the first eigentriplet problem. \end{proof} For deriving the exponential stability, we start by verifying a quantified irreducibility and aperiodicity condition on $S$, given in the next lemma, which then allows us to prove that the Doblin-Harris condition~\eqref{eq:hyp-Harris} is met.

 \begin{lem} Assume that~\eqref{as:mixingb} is satisfied.
 Then for all $\eps>0$, $R_1>x_0$, and $R_2>x_0+\eps$, there exists $T_1>0$ such that for any $T > T_1$, there exists $c_T>0$ such that

 \end{lem}